After our incredible adventure of sloshing through the ATM Cave, we all hopped back in the mini-bus and rode out of the jungle and back to the

 “Street” is a loose term because it’s simply a wide, sandy lane lined on both sides with colorful shops and small family-run motels.

-with the wonderful aroma of barbeque chicken from several open grills, while lively reggae music blared from loudspeakers.
-I spent a half-hour
+air was filled with the wonderful aroma of barbeque chicken from several open grills, while lively reggae music blared from loudspeakers.
+I spent

 which I would eat back at Picololo.